- Who is eligible for an Irish passport?

 If you are resident in Northern Ireland or abroad, you must also provide either your original passport, national ID card, social security card or a certified copy of your driving licence.

-One of IAS’ immigration law specialists in Ireland can provide comprehensive legal advice, guidance and practical assistance throughout your entire passport application process.
-This can be a lengthy, complex process – to prevent avoidable errors, delays and additional costs, contact our team of experienced immigration lawyers on (+353) 061 518 025.
+For comprehensive legal advice, guidance and assistance with your passport application, call our team of experienced immigration lawyers on (+353) 061 518 025.

-If you were born in Ireland prior to 2005, you are automatically considered an Irish citizen, including those who were born in Northern Ireland.
+If you were born on the island of Ireland prior to 2005, you are automatically considered an Irish citizen, including those who were born in Northern Ireland.

 This is the case even if your parents don’t hold Irish passports.